EcoDistricts Summit Program

 8:30am - 9:45am

 Our Master Facilitators will kick off day two of the Summit with a recap of the Studio session outcomes.
-Then, attendees will come together at their tables for day two introductions and aspirations, setting the stage for the day’s inspiring conversations and work sessions.
+Then, attendees will come together at their tables for day two introductions and aspirations, and to discuss learnings from the day before, setting the stage for the day’s inspiring conversations and work sessions.

 9:45am - 10:15am